surrsurus/crass/README.md

 ### Prerequisites

-1. Make sure Python 2 or Python 3 is installed. crass will work with either, you can check [Travis CI](https://travis-ci.org/surrsurus/crass) for proof.
-Make sure you download Python for your respective os. crass works with windows, linux, and OSX.
+1. Make sure Python 3 is installed for your respective os. crass works with windows, linux, and OSX.
 [Download Python here](https://www.python.org/downloads/).

 crass requires no other dependencies to function, with the exception of pytest for testing.
 You can install pytest via the command